History and Timeline of the Freedom to Marry in the United States

 January 2003: Evan Wolfson founds Freedom to Marry, the campaign to win marriage nationwide.

 November 18, 2003: The Massachusetts Supreme Court rules in Goodridge v.
-Department of Public Health that the state constitution mandates the freedom to marry for same-sex couples.
+Department of Public Health, a case brought by Gay & Lesbian Advocates & Defenders, that the state constitution mandates the freedom to marry for same-sex couples.
 Three months later, the Court reaffirms its decision, stating that only marriage - not separate and lesser mechanisms, such as civil union - sufficiently protects same-sex couples and their families.

 May 17, 2004: Massachusetts becomes the first state in the United States to allow same-sex couples to share in the freedom to marry.
 Marriage opponents attempt to amend the constitution to strip away the freedom to marry, but the amendment is defeated on June 14, 2007, when over 75 percent of the state legislature votes to stand up for all families.